-The St. Francis Borgia School Committee assists the pastor and principal in the promotion and welfare of Catholic education.
+The St. Francis Borgia School Committee assists the pastor or administrator, and the principal, in the promotion and welfare of Catholic education.
 Members of the School Committee are nominated by parishioners and chosen through prayerful discernment.
 This committee is responsible for identifying and expressing the educational goals and objectives of the parish community.
 The School Committee compiles guidelines to define its mode of governance and operational procedures.

 School Committee Members